 \section{Introduction}

-Epidemics greatly affect Homo sapiens \cite{McN,O,Benedict}, as well as all other animals.
-Epidemic modeling goes back at least to Bernoulli who modeled the spread of smallpox \cite{Ber,Ber-history}.
+Epidemics greatly affect Homo sapiens \cite{McN,O,Benedict} and other animals.
+Epidemic modeling goes back to Bernoulli who modeled the spread of smallpox \cite{Ber,Ber-history}.
 The methods and concepts developed in this field have been applied to modeling recent human epidemics like HIV, H1N1 Swine Flu, Zika Virus, and COVID-19, and also to modeling non-biological processes like the spread of rumors or cultural fads, diffusion of innovations, computer viruses, etc. (see \cite{MT,Lud,CFL,Volovik} and references therein).

-One general lesson that we learn about epidemics is that they often operate close to a critical regime.
-Subcritical epidemics are actually the most numerous, but they quickly die out.
+Epidemics often operate close to the critical regime.
+Subcritical epidemics are the most numerous, but they quickly die out.
 Supercritical epidemics can kill a finite fraction of the population thereby destroying the environment that the virus needs to thrive and multiply.
-Epidemics close to the critical regime are kind of optimal in a view of never-ending competition between the hosts and the viruses.
-Furthermore, humans are now sufficiently advanced to devise and employ the containment measures to suppress supercritical epidemics to critical.
+Epidemics close to the critical regime are optimal in a view of never-ending competition between the hosts and the viruses.
+Non-biological factors play an increasingly important role in the spread of epidemics in human society.
+On one side, modern human society is much more interconnected than ever --- this facilitates the spread of infections and leaves no hope for their total eradication.
+On the other side, advances in technology and wealth help to devise and employ the containment measures that suppress supercritical epidemics.

 Mathematical models of epidemics are over-simplified.
 In physics, for instance, we know that electrons are identical.
 In contrast, organisms are different, even twins are different.
 This heterogeneity is rarely taken into account, and it is far from clear how to model it in a reasonable way.
 In physics, we usually rely on binary and symmetric interactions.
 Both these features are questionable in the realm of epidemics.
 Other realistic features are also mostly ignored.
 However, the populations where the epidemics spread are usually very large and the lore from statistical physics tells us that in large systems qualitative behaviors can be predicted even if one greatly simplifies the model.
 This is especially true in critical regimes.